fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/client.md

 ## Generated Client Methods

-For each trait method, the client generates a corresponding method with this signature:
+For each trait method, the client generates a corresponding method.
+All generated client methods follow a consistent signature pattern:

+1. **Contract Address** (`Address`): The target contract to call
+2. **ETH Value** (`U256`): How much ETH to send with the call (usually `U256::zero()` for view methods)
+3. **Gas Limit** (`u64`): Maximum gas to use for the call
+4. **Original Parameters**: The actual function parameters from your trait definition

+This pattern ensures that every client call includes the necessary metadata for contract interaction while maintaining the original function signature for the actual parameters.

+For the example above:

 ```rust
 impl<SDK: SharedAPI> TokenInterfaceClient<SDK> {